sdming/wk/README.md

 Web, Let's GO!

-wk is a smart &amp; lightweight web server engine in Go
+gwk is a smart &amp; lightweight web server engine in Go
-wk is webkit for web server
+gwk is webkit for web server
-wk is Wukong, a famouse cartoon character in Chinese epic. [wukong](http://en.wikipedia.org/wiki/Sun_Wukong)
+gwk is Wukong, a famouse cartoon character in Chinese epic. [wukong](http://en.wikipedia.org/wiki/Sun_Wukong)

 Roadmap